psychemedia/finn-resources/src/salmon-of-knowledge.md

 Fionn leaped for delight.

-"I am glad for you, master," he .cried.
+"I am glad for you, master," he cried.
 "Indeed I am glad for you."

 "And I am glad, my dear soul," the master rejoined.